 9. Las Vegas

 Closing out our list is Fallon, Nevada, another city with a senior citizen population of 13.9%.
-Lying 63 miles to the East of Reno, Fallon at least offers a decent number of medical centers with 1.90 per 1,000 residents.
-There’s also a solid concentration of recreation centers at 1.78 per 1,000 residents.
+Lying 63 miles to the East of Reno, Fallon at least offers a decent number of medical centers with 1.90 for every 1,000 residents.
+There’s also a solid concentration of recreation centers at 1.78 for every 1,000 residents.

 Certainly a point of interest for Fallon residents and visitors alike is the Grimes Point Petroglyph Trail.
 The trail, about one-half of a mile long, features rock carvings as much as eight thousand years old.